-The Health Information and Quality Authority (the Authority) has a statutory remit to evaluate the clinical and cost-effectiveness of health technologies, providing advice to the Minister for Health and to the Health Service Executive (HSE).
-It is also recognised that the findings of a HTA may have implications for other key stakeholders in the Irish healthcare system, including patient groups, the general public, clinicians, other healthcare providers, academic groups and the manufacturing industry.
-To ensure consistency in the HTAs undertaken by the Authority and others, the Authority continues to develop guidelines on the conduct of HTA in Ireland.
+The Health Information and Quality Authority (HIQA) has a statutory remit to evaluate the clinical and cost effectiveness of health technologies, and provide advice to the Minister for Health and to the Health Service Executive (HSE).
+It is recognised that the findings of a Health Technology Assessment (HTA) may have implications for other key stakeholders in the Irish healthcare system, such as patient groups, the general public, clinicians, other healthcare providers, academic groups, and the manufacturing industry.

-The HTA guidelines provide an overview of the principles and methods used in assessing health technologies.
-They are intended as a guide for all those who are involved in the conduct or use of HTA in Ireland, promoting the production of assessments that are timely, reliable, consistent and relevant to the needs of decision makers and key stakeholders in Ireland.
+HTA guideline documents provide an overview of the principles and methods used in assessing health technologies.
+These are intended as a guide for everyone who is involved in the conduct or use of HTA in Ireland, promoting the production of assessments that are timely, reliable, consistent and relevant to the needs of decision-makers and key stakeholders in Ireland.

-These guidelines are intended to inform technology assessments conducted by, or on behalf of the Health Information and Quality Authority, the National Centre for Pharmacoeconomics, the Department of Health and the Health Service Executive (HSE), to include health technology suppliers preparing applications for reimbursement.
-The guidelines are intended to be applicable to all healthcare technologies, including pharmaceuticals, procedures, medical devices, broader public health interventions and service delivery models.
+These national guidelines are intended to inform budget impact analyses (BIAs) conducted by, or on behalf of HIQA, the National Centre for Pharmacoeconomics (NCPE), the Department of Health and the HSE, as well as health technology developers preparing applications for reimbursement.
+The guidelines are intended to be applicable to all healthcare technologies, including drugs, procedures, medical devices, broader public health interventions and service delivery models.

-This document, Guidelines for the Budget Impact Analysis of Health Technologies in Ireland, is part of the series of guidelines that also includes the Guidelines for Economic Evaluation of Health Technologies in Ireland (2014) and the Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in Ireland (2011).
-This document is limited to methodological guidance on the conduct of economic assessments.
-The guidelines will be reviewed and revised as necessary.
-For ease of use, guideline statements that summarise key points are included prior to each section in italics.
+This document, Draft National Guidelines for the Budget Impact Analysis of Health Technologies in Ireland, is part of the series of national HTA guidelines, and is limited to methodological guidance on the conduct of budget impact analysis (BIA).
+This guideline document has been updated to ensure that it reflects methodological advances and international best practice in the area of BIA.
+For ease of use, guideline statements in italics that summarise key points are included prior to each section.